jfevers/Smart1EMS-Sync/README.md

 - TransferCounter: Download intern statistic files (CSV as FileDB) and insert them into MariaDB, MySQL, ...

 The service SyncSmart1EMS put both parts together and runs them in background, ideally as docker container.
-The current state is, that both parts are integrated, but an encoding issue blocks the TransferCounter part.
-XmlRpc2Mqtt works reliable inside the container.

 # Todos: